devisephp/documentation/source/docs/5-apis.md

 }
 ```

-This is all accomplised by putting this into the response parameters field:
+This is all accomplished by putting this into the response parameters field:

 ```
 params.breweryId